natareo/assembly-workshop-2021/_episodes/02-hoon-2--data-structures.md

 > We call Hoon's data type specifications \emph{molds}.
 Molds are more general than atoms and cells, but these form particular cases.
 Hoon uses molds as a way of matching Nock tree structures (including Hoon metadata tags such as auras).
 {: .callout}

-> ##  Aura Conversion Generator
-> TODO
-{: .exercise}

 ##  Some Data Structures

 ### Lists

-TODO

 A list is a binary tree which branches rightwards.
+The tape, which we saw earlier, is a special case of this applying to single characters.

-A _lest_ is a special case of list:  one guaranteed to be non-null.
+A `lest` is a special case of list:  one guaranteed to be non-null.
 (Certain operations require the stronger guarantee that a list has some content.)

 ### Text